 What’s behind this trend is the subject of debate – some argue government programmes, such as Medicare and Medicaid (both introduced in 1965), have relieved providers of pressure to keep insurance affordable.

 However, it’s likely that some factors driving up the cost of healthcare in the USA may be similar to those in other countries, including population ageing and an increase in chronic illness.
-Check out how much medical treatment can cost abroad.
+Check out eight main reasons healthcare costs are rising globally.

-Five factors that shape health insurance premiums for Americans
+Five factors that shape health insurance premiums and health insurance cost for Americans

 Some Americans may pay significantly more or less for health cover due to factors such as: